dpploy/cortix/_sources/readme_converted.rst.txt

    provides an
    environment for the coupling of those modules into a single simulation.
--  Cortix handles
+-  Cortix handles:

    -  Communication between the modules
    -  Numerical integration
    -  Data visualization

 The basic concepts in Cortix are the creation of an ``Application`` and a ``Simulation`` involving ``Tasks``.